Speech language pathology focuses on disorders that affect a person's speech, language, cognition, voice or swallowing.

 - Advocacy for the patient when quality of life decisions are being made

-- Education for patients and their families or caregivers regarding specific disorders and the treatment plan and prognosis
+- Education for patients, families and clinical team members about specific disorders and the treatment plan and prognosis

-- Providing pre-operative counseling and maintaining contact with the surgeon for patients with laryngectomies or other throat surgeries
+- Pre-surgery counseling and communication with the surgeon for patients with laryngectomies or other throat surgeries